Dalje-et/simo/README.md

 ## Prerequisites

 Let's make this as quick and easy as possible for you.
-Make sure you have the following things ready:
+Make sure you have the following things ready (~10mins):

-- a Github account (duh)
+- a Github account that you can use in your terminal
 - have [Node.js and nvm](https://github.com/nvm-sh/nvm#installing-and-updating) installed (you can check with `node -v` and `npm -v`)
-- a personal Datdog org
+- a personal Datadog org
 - a locally running Datadog agent
   -  visit the integration page, select agents, and select your OS (e.g. [OSX](https://app.datadoghq.com/account/settings#agent/mac))
   -  follow the installation instructions on the page